Content Extraction

 <Tip>

-The TypeScript SDK exports a `verifyContentsWebhookSignature()` helper that handles this for you.
+The TypeScript SDK exports `verifyContentsWebhookSignature()` which handles this for you.

 </Tip>